 5. Click search and follow the booking procedure.

-Usually you do not need to book in advance, however if you are in a big group, or traveling during peak times such as New Year holiday, we recommend booking your train tickets in advance to guarantee a seat.
+If you traveling are in a big group or during peak times such as New Year holiday period (December 30 - January 4), we recommend booking your train tickets in advance to guarantee a seat.
 Tickets are only available online or at JR train stations and cannot be purchased in Nozawa Onsen.

 The Nozawa Onsen Liner bus between Iiyama station and Nozawa Onsen cannot be booked in advance.
-They run up to 4 buses at each departure time and tickets are available from a machine (cash only) just outside Iiyama station on the way down to the bus.
+They run up to 4 buses at each departure time and tickets are available from a vending machine (cash only) outside Iiyama station where the bus departs from.
 There are also taxi's available.

-The Nagano Snow Shuttle which runs direct from Tokyo Airports to Nozawa Onsen should be booked well in advance to avoid any disappointment.
+The Nagano Snow Shuttle which runs directly from Tokyo Airports to Nozawa Onsen should be booked well in advance to avoid any disappointment.

 What is the best way to get around Nozawa Onsen village?

+The best way to get around the village is by walking.
 Nozawa Onsen is a compact village with small, winding, heated streets.
-The fastest way to get around the village is by walking.
 The furthest you will have to walk is 15 minutes from Nozawa Peaks to the far side of the village.

-There is a complimentary ski shuttle bus that runs throughout the day time from the village centre to the Nagasaka gondola at the ski resort.
+There is a complimentary ski shuttle bus which runs throughout the day time from the village centre to the Nagasaka gondola at the ski resort.
 This bus passes close to Nozawa Peaks.
-This service can be busy at peak times, it is much faster and convenient to walk to the ski resort from Nozawa Peaks.
+This service can be busy at peak times, it is faster and more convenient to walk to the ski resort from Nozawa Peaks.

 What is an onsen?

-In Nozawa Onsen, visitors are lucky enough to have free access to 13 public onsens (a small donation box is located outside each onsen).
-You can bath and soak in the hot water to escape the cold and relax the muscles after a long day skiing.
+In Nozawa Onsen, visitors are lucky enough to have access to 13 public onsens (a small donation box is located outside each Onsen).
+You can soak in the hot water to escape the cold and relax the muscles after a long day skiing.